TheBazz/twitch-cli/README.md

 touch ~/.config/twitch-cli/streamers.txt
 ```

-I have plans to add twitch-tv to the aur, so very soon you'll be able to get it from there for arch users.
+I have plans to add twitch-tv to the AUR, so very soon you'll be able to get it from there for arch users.

 Usage